-Paper V [Code - BLB 205C] Time Duration: 3 Hours Max.
-Marks = 100 Theory = 80 Continuous Assessment = 20
+Paper I [Code -LB 201C] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20

-Note: The subject includes a comprehensive and up to date study of various aspects of Law of Crimes.
-The question paper shall be of 100 marks, spread over the whole syllabus, comprising of three sections.
-Section A (very short answer type questions in about 10-20 words) shall have 10 questions, two questions from each unit, carrying 2 marks each.
-Section B (short answer type questions in about 200-250 words) shall have 5 questions, one question from each unit carrying 7 marks each.
+Note: The subject includes a comprehensive and up to date study of various aspects of law of crimes.
+The question paper shall be of 80 marks, spread over the whole syllabus, and shall comprise of three sections.
+Section A (very short answer type questions in about 10-20 words) shall have 10 questions, two questions from each unit carrying 2 marks each.
+Section B (short answer type questions in about 200-250 words) shall have 5 questions, one question from each unit carrying 6 marks each.
 All questions from sections A and B have to be answered.
-Section C (long answer type questions in about 400-500 words) shall have 5 question, one from each unit, carrying 15 marks each.
-The students shall have to answer 3 questions from this section.
+Section C (long answer type questions in about 400-500 words) shall have 5 questions, one from each unit carrying 10 marks each.
+Any three questions out of 5 have to be answered from this section.
 30 percent of the questions will be problem based.